Wedbush Morgan Securities Inc Buys Apple Inc, Amazon.com Inc, Vanguard ESG U.S. Stock ETF, Sells PIMCO Enhanced Short Maturity Active Exchange-Trad, Lockheed Martin Corp, iShares Gold Trust

 Wedbush Morgan Securities Inc sold out a holding in IAC/InterActiveCorp.
 The sale prices were between $143.91 and $171.9, with an estimated average price of $157.6.Sold Out: Pure Storage Inc (PSTG)

-Wedbush Morgan Securities Inc sold out a holding in Pure Storage Inc. The sale prices were between $17.03 and $22.1, with an estimated average price of $19.72.Sold Out: Seagate Technology Holdings PLC (STX)
+Wedbush Morgan Securities Inc sold out a holding in Pure Storage Inc. The sale prices were between $17.03 and $22.1, with an estimated average price of $19.72.Sold Out: ISHARES TRUST (IUSV)

-Wedbush Morgan Securities Inc sold out a holding in Seagate Technology Holdings PLC.
-The sale prices were between $76.75 and $104.23, with an estimated average price of $89.82.Reduced: PIMCO Enhanced Short Maturity Active Exchange-Trad (MINT)

 Here is the complete portfolio of WEDBUSH MORGAN SECURITIES INC. Also check out: